laurenackley/EventTrackerProject/README.md

 | DELETE    | `/api/games/{17}`             | Path Variable: `game` ID                              |                                       |
 | GET       | `/api/games/player/min/{3}`   | Path Variable: Games with number of minimum players   | JSON of `List<Game>` that can support that many players           |
 | GET       | `/api/games/search/{keyword}` | Path Variable: Keyword in name or description of game | `List<Game>` of games with that keyword in the name or description |

+This is the beginning of a project where you would be able to keep a log of games that you own, their description, the minimum number of players that you can play with the game, and the maximum number of players.
+So far the game entity is mapped to a rest API with the above endpoints.
+So far it does not have a user interface, but it is able to be tested in Postman.

+# Technologies Used
+- REST
+- SpringToolSuite
+- Postman
+- GitHub
+- Terminal
+- JSON
+- Java
+- SpringBoot